 - 1. Read the General Venting Instructions on page 21 and Venting Requirements on page 22 before proceeding.
-These instructions and requirements must be followed on all installations. - 2.
-Determine whether the water heater will be installed in a Power Vent or Direct Vent configuration and which vent system arrangement will be used for the installation.
-See the various venting arrangements on pages 32 and 33. - 3.
-Proceed to the applicable installation instructions that follow; Power Vent Installation or Direct Vent Installation.
+These instructions and requirements must be followed on all installations.

+- 2. Determine whether the water heater will be installed in a Power Vent or Direct Vent configuration and which vent system arrangement will be used for the installation.
+See the various venting arrangements on pages 32 and 33.

+- 3. Proceed to the applicable instructions:

+- · Power Vent Installation on page 23.

+- Direct Vent Installation on page 23.